golamshakib/bus_Seat_booking_user_app/README.md

-Here’s a README template for your Bus Seat Booking App similar to the format you provided:

----

 ## Project Overview
 This project is a Bus Seat Booking App built with Flutter, allowing users to browse available buses, select seats, and book their tickets in a seamless and user-friendly interface.
 It includes anonymous login for quick access and a structured booking workflow with profile management options.